 Enter SunCrop Phytolium Corp, the brainchild of a group of old-school Calgary energy moguls ,headed up by CEO and former CBC Dragon, Bert Chilson.

-“SunCrop is our way of hedging alberta’s oil economy so it’s not so depended on international pressures,” says Chilson, “so by diversifying our inputs and products we’re creating a more robust oil-centred economy that will last us well into this century and beyond.”
+“SunCrop is our way of hedging Alberta’s oil economy so it’s not so dependant on international pressures,” says Chilson, “so by diversifying our inputs and products we’re creating a more robust oil-centred economy that will last us well into this century and beyond.”

 Chilson stresses that Suncrop is no ordinary LP, with vertically integrated plans that stretch from Alberta’s wheat fields all the way to a repurposed oil refinery that will use fractionated distillation columns to separate crude cannabis oil into its constituent cannabinoids and terpenes, much the same way crude petroleum was processed at the facility before it had to shut its doors in 2016.